On this page

 The verdict

-Marketing is often served leftovers.
 Most founders aren't trying to underfund marketing.
 They're just navigating a lot of competing priorities and not always sure where to put the money.
+Here's the short version of what I'd tell any early stage founder:

-If you have aggressive growth goals, invest in marketing like you invest in your product.
-People make up a percentage of your marketing budget — not the whole thing.
-Allocate what you can, build in room for experimentation, and get advice from someone who's been there.
+• Allocate what you can, build in room for experimentation, and get advice from someone who's been there.